nteract/semiotic/public/assets/markdown/xyframe.md

 ### tooltipContent: { _function_ }

 A function returning JSX HTML to display in the tooltip (only active if `hoverAnnotation` is set to `true`).
 The tooltip is passed the data point (which if part of a line or area will be decorated with a corresponding `parentLine` or `parentArea` pointer to that object).
 The content is placed on and directly above the hovered point, so take that into account when using CSS to style the position and any additional elements.
-You can drop any HTML into this floating div, including another frame, if you want to have data visualization in your data visualization so you can visualize while you visualize.
+You can drop any HTML into this floating div, including another frame.

 ### axes: { _array_ }

 An array of objects that defines axes.
-These objects roughly correspond to the options in D3 array, with extended options such as `label`.
+These objects roughly correspond to the options in [d3-axis](https://github.com/d3/d3-axis), with extended options such as `label`.

 ### legend: bool or object